uni-bremen-agst/SEE/Server/Backend/README.md

 ### Eclipse

 Eclipse seems to have problems recognizing getters/setters generated using Lombok.
-There was an attempt to fix this issue, but it did help.
+There was an attempt to fix this issue, but to no avail.
-If you are using Eclipse and know how to fix it, please do and update this section.
+If you are using Eclipse and know how to fix it, please do so and update this section.

 #### Lombok